mever-team/FairBench/docs/quick.md

 !!! info
     For this quickstart we analyze only one attribute, but you can add more as positional arguments to *Dimensions*.
-The library also supports intersectionality by only changing how the sensitive attributes are created.
-This is demonstrated in the next tutorial.
+The library also supports intersectionality by only transforming dimensions through appropriate methods.
+This is demonstrated in the next page.

 ## 3. Build & compute a measure